 No, it is not in most places.
 If you want to and as long is it safe, you can refuse to have a membrane sweep and wait for the labour to start naturally or go straight to induction.
 It is normally your choice.
 Either way, talk to your physician or midwife for recommendations.

 Some women find this technique painful.
 Due to the anatomic status of the structures involved, the membrane sweep can be uncomfortable.
-If you have practiced some relaxation techniques, it is ecommended to do so during the procedure.
+If you have practised some relaxation techniques, it is recommended to do so during the procedure.

 You may notice some bleeding, abdominal pains or irregular contractions after it.
 If nothing happens in the next days, your physician or midwife will discuss with you the possibility to have another sweep and keep trying this procedure or go straight to induction methods.

 “This is my second visit to Merrion Fetal, I was very pleased on both occasions.
 Lovely quiet waiting room, appointment was on time.
 The 20-week scan is very detailed we enjoyed watching our baby on the large TV screen.
 We got some beautiful photos.
 The nurse was very pleasant and talked us through all the measurements and anatomy.
 I would highly recommend this scanning clinic.”

 “I had the best experience at the Merrion Fetal Health clinic for my 20-week big scan.
 The staff were so friendly and so nice and the lovely lady who did my ultrasound scan was amazing.
 She was so thoroughgoing to absolutely everything and gave me such reassurance on how my baby was growing and developing.
 I would recommend any Mother to be to attend here if you are looking for a comfortable, reassuring and super pleasant experience.”